 Guided Trip Info

 All guided fly fishing trips in the Smokies include flies and drinks.
 Full day trips include flies, lunch, and drinks.
-Walk/wade trips in the Smokies generally have the option of a stream lunch or taking a break and eating at a favorite restaurant in town.
-Let me know your preference (if you have one) at the time of booking.
 If you don’t have your own equipment, I will also provide a rod and reel at no extra cost for your use during the trip.
 I also have a limited selection of wading gear that is available for your use if necessary.
 When bringing your own wading gear, please note NO studs in boots for all float trips.
 If you hope to use my wading gear, let me know your sizing information at the time of booking.
 This includes approximate height/weight and shoe size.
 Trip prices do not include fishing licenses or gratuities for the guides.